Share This Article

 How to Cope with Urophobia Altogether

-One way or another, you must find a way to recover from Urophobia.
-Wilful retention of urine will lead you to contract diseases such as kidney stones.
+One way or another, you must find a way to recover from urophobia.
+Intentionally holding your urine will lead to conditions such as kidney stones.
 In addition, you might end up constantly wetting your bed.
-This is because the urine you failed to excrete can find its way out at night when you are unconscious.
-No matter what it takes, get better.
+This is because the urine you failed to excrete can find its way out at night when you’re most relaxed.
+No matter what it takes, work towards overcoming your fear of urinating.

 The fear of urine and urinating is treatable.
-You don’t have to live with a fear that messes your well-being and productivity up.
+You don’t have to live with a fear that negatively impacts your well-being and productivity.
 The first step is knowing that your fear is irrational.
-From there, get a treatment method that works for you.
+From there, find a treatment method that works for you.
 A combination of therapy, self-care, and counseling will yield the desired results.